 If this is not the case, any performance enhancements you see will likely be marginal at best.
 Your money might be better spent upgrading your graphics card than on the additional RAM.

 4 sticks of RAM will not be slower than 2.
-However, they will cost more and may not provide enough of a performance boost to justify the additional expenditure.
+However, they will cost more and may not provide enough performance boost to justify the additional expenditure.

 Additionally, 4 sticks of RAM will take up more slots on your motherboard, blocking room for further upgrades.